Eoinocal/expM/README.md

 ### Dubious Ways to Implement the Exponential of a Matrix

 This repository is (will be) a small C++ library for computing the exponential of a matrix.
-It is inspired by the paper [Nineteen Dubious Ways to Compute the Exponential of a Matrix, Twenty-Five Years Later]() by Cleve Moler and Charles Van Loan.
+It is inspired by the paper ["Nineteen Dubious Ways to Compute the Exponential of a Matrix, Twenty-Five Years Later"](<http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.129.9283>) by Cleve Moler and Charles Van Loan.
 Note that I have no affiliation with either author.
 The abstract of their paper neatly sums up why there are so many *dubious* approaches to compute the exponential:

 >In principle, the exponential of a matrix could be computed in many ways.
 Methods involving approximation theory, differential equations, the matrix eigenvalues, and the matrix